dawidl022/mooc-fi-kubernetes/todo/README.md

 ## Exercise 3.07

 For this exercise I have chosen to use Google Cloud SQL because I have have not used it before, whereas Postgres with PersistentVolumeClaims has been covered in the course.
 As such, I am curious to see which approach is more intuitive.

+*Edit*: as it turned out, setting up a connection to Google Cloud SQL proved more challenging, as it requires setting up service accounts and Cloud SQL Auth proxy.